Cantilever building : Grand Designs Magazine Cantilever building

-When planning to construct a new home on his parent’s land in County Derry, Northern Ireland, architect Patrick Bradley turned to metal shipping containers for a low-cost cantilever building.
+When constructing a new home on his parent’s land in County Derry, Northern Ireland, architect Patrick Bradley opted for metal shipping containers to create a low-cost cantilever building.
 The house is essentially two containers set one on top of the other, at right angles.

 The upper storey overhangs the ground floor at both ends and includes a balcony surrounded by steel fins.
 They serve to prevent too much solar gain overheating the living space.
 The containers were insulated and weatherproofed to prevent the build-up of moisture that might cause the metal to rust.